 Do you have a space enthusiast or a future astronaut in your homeschool?
-Then why not take a few minutes this week to learn about Skylab, America’s first space station, launched on this day in 1973, exactly fifty years ago.
+Then why not take a few minutes this week to learn about Skylab, America’s first space station, launched on this day in 1973.

 Here’s NASA’s official Skylab website, full of interesting information about the Skylab program and its discoveries: